vcerovski/binfix/README.md

     (gethash key table default)

-The following table summarizes indexing BOPs, from the weakest to the strongest binding:
+The following table summarizes indexing Bops, from the weakest to the strongest binding:

 <table>